Tag Archives: fundraising for real estate

 Lease Dates

-When it will start and when will be called off allows investors to plan their investment time, period, and amount.
+Knowing the start and end dates enables investors to plan the timing, duration, and amount of their investments.
 Scheduling the expiration of leases investors take bulk in or out investment decisions.

 Lease Deeds